williamswalsh/junit_testing_principles_practices_patterns/README_PART_3.md

 - queries  - these return a value and cause no side affects.
 - commands - these don't return a value and cause side affects.

+This makes code a lot easier to understand, just by reading the method signature.

 #### Over specification
 Verifying things that aren't part of the end result.
 e.g. Asserting interactions with stubs